Scalable architecture for measurement induced squeezed light interferometers: Concept and theory

-where $\hat{L}(\vec T_\text{eff},\vec\phi_\text{eff})$ and $\hat{S}(\vec r_\text{eff})$ are the effective, measurement-induced operators corresponding to an $N$-mode linear optical network and squeezing of the $N$ input modes, respectively, and where the parameters $\vec T_\text{eff},\vec\phi_\text{eff},\vec r_\text{eff}$ are functions of the fixed circuit configuration $\{K_i\}$ and the programmable measurement angles $\vec\theta$ and (in principle, although not in our experiment) initial squeezing parameters $\vec r_\text{in}$.
-This measurement-induced programmability enables controllability of the properties of the output state while maintaining the scalability and low-loss benefits of the fixed interferometer architecture: The long delay lines in our system will introduce some amount of loss, but since they are only traversed once, these losses do not increase proportionally to the number of modes.
+where $\hat{U}_V(\vec T_\text{eff},\vec\phi_\text{eff})$ and $\hat{S}(\vec r_\text{eff})$ denote the effective, measurement-induced operations acting on the $N$ modes.
+In reality, this state will also be subject to a phase-space displacement dependent on the random homodyne measurement outcomes; however, as described below, we disregard this in order to focus on the induced correlations.
+The parameters $\vec T_\text{eff},\vec\phi_\text{eff}$, and $\vec r_\text{eff}$ depend on the fixed circuit configuration $\{K_i\}$, the programmable measurement angles $\vec\theta$, and the initial squeezing parameters $\vec r_\text{in}$.
+This measurement-induced programmability enables control of the properties of the output state while maintaining the scalability and low-loss benefits of the fixed interferometer architecture.
+Although the long delay lines in this system introduce some loss, each optical path is traversed only once, ensuring that the total loss does not scale with the number of modes.

-Thus, the resultant time-domain output of mode B mirrors the output of a traditional squeezed light interferometer, where correlations span different spatial outputs of a linear beam splitter network supplied with squeezed light as in Fig.~\ref{fig:cluster}a.
-To identify the effective circuit parameters for a given measurement-induced state, we first find -- using the Williamson decomposition -- the symplectic transformation that produces that state from vacuum.
-Next, we use the Bloch-Messiah-Euler decomposition to dissect the transformation into initial squeezing transformations $\hat{S}(\vec r_\text{eff})$ and passive unitary transformations $\hat{L}(\vec T_\text{eff}, \vec\phi_\text{eff})$.
+Thus, the resultant time-domain output of mode B mirrors the output of a traditional squeezed light interferometer, where correlations span different spatial outputs of a linear beam splitter plus phase shifter network supplied with squeezed light as in Fig.~\ref{fig:cluster}a.
+This output state is Gaussian and can therefore be described by its covariance matrix $\sigma$.
+To identify the effective circuit parameters for a given measurement-induced state, the covariance matrix is decomposed into a symplectic transformation $S$ of a thermal state represented by a diagonal matrix $D$ of its thermal eigenvalues (Williamson decomposition), $\sigma=\frac{1}{2}SDS^{T}$.
+Next, the Bloch-Messiah-Euler decomposition dissects the symplectic transformation into initial squeezing transformations $\hat{S}(\vec r_\text{eff})$ (with diagonal matrix $S_q$) and a passive linear transformation given by an orthogonal and symplectic matrix $L$.
+The unitary matrix $V$ and a corresponding unitary operator $\hat{U}_V(\vec T_\text{eff}, \vec\phi_\text{eff})$ is extracted from $L$ (see Supplementary Material, sec.
+3 \cite{supp}).
+Further, the (non-unique) effective circuit parameters $\vec{T}_\text{eff}$, $\vec{\phi}_\text{eff}$ can be extracted from $V$ \cite{Reck1994,Clements2016}.
+However, as mentioned above, a by-product of the homodyne measurements used to tailor the resulting Gaussian states are displacements on the remaining modes which depend on the random measurement outcomes.
+These must be either actively corrected by measurement feed-forward or corrected for in post-processing.
+If not, the effect of the accumulation of these displacements through multiple realisations will show up in the thermal eigenvalue matrix $D$.
+In our experimental results, we treat these displacements in post-processing at the ensemble level by setting $D=\frac{1}{2}\mathbb{I}$, thereby effectively nulling the displacements (see Supplementary Material, sec.
+3 \cite{supp}).